How I Scored 900 in UCAT with a UCAT Question Bank and a UCAT Tutor

 What UCAT resources did I use?
 (UCAT Question Bank and UCAT Tutor)

 Everyone uses different revision material.
 Some students go on 3 different courses.
-Some students just use the Medify UCAT Questions.
-I personally used three things: the official UKCAT (UCAT) questions, Medify, and a UKCAT (UCAT) tutor.
+Some students just use UCAT Questions.
+I personally used three things: the official UKCAT (UCAT) questions, a UCAT question bank, and a UKCAT (UCAT) tutor.

-I was reluctant to use a UKCAT tutor at first.
+I was reluctant to use a UCAT tutor at first.
 I mean everyone says that you can’t revise for the UCAT can you?
 To begin with I thought I would use a tutor to help me sit down and collate my progress continually, but I found it much more useful than I first imagined.